To celebrate the best jerk chicken and all-round delish dishes, we’ve rounded up the best Caribbean restaurants in the UK.

 From the famous hotspots such as Brixton and Notting Hill to lesser-known Caribbean food joints, we guarantee you will be won over by the show-stopping food in these places.
 Only good vibes and even better grub ahead…

-Best Caribbean Restaurants In The UK
+Best Caribbean Restaurants In The UKHow do these rankings work?

 You’re in experienced hands at this upscale eatery, with top chefs from Jamaica serving up authentic flavours from Jamaica and the Caribbean.
 Dig into a huge variety of dishes for every taste such as curried mutton, jerk chicken, fish and vegan dishes like sweet potato patties.